1cbyc/rust_compiler/README.md

 # rust compiler in c

-A rust compiler implementation written in c, because why not take the challenge to the next level?
+a rust compiler implementation written in c, because why not take the challenge to the next level?

 ## project status